gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 | :white_check_mark: | WATCH_02 | GOCOPreSale.sol / GCWSale.sol | Counter-intuitive referral behavior. |
 | :ok_hand: | WATCH_03 | GOCOSale.sol | This function already exists in parent contract. |

-# 9. <a name="9"></a>OpenZeppelin update :white_check_mark:
+# 9. <a name="9"></a>Solidity and OpenZeppelin version :white_check_mark:

-The current OpenZeppelin Solidity version is `2.1.2`, this one is outdated and _MUST_ be updated to the last version `2.4.0`.
+Solidity is on pragma version `0.5.13`.
+OpenZeppelin Solidity is up to date `2.4.0`.

-This version is following the next Ethereum hardfork (Istanbul) that should happen in the late 2019 or early 2020.

-Moreover this version comes with a [`Address`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Address.sol) which comes with fine-grained functions for security.

-This last version uses Solidity pragma version `0.5.5` instead of the current `0.5.0`.

 # 10. <a name="10"></a>Conclusion

 The source code follow audited contracts rules from OpenZeppelin.
 SafeMath is always used throughout calculations to avoid maths issues (overflow, zero division, etc.).
-Good respect of inheritance but require some enhancements.
+Partial respect of inheritance but no threat raised.

-In some part inheritance is not exploited as it should be (see tags).

 OpenZeppelin contracts are audited by a professional community.
 Those contracts are not audited here.